 To this end, I will summarize our thinking about systems based upon the general range of their age.

-Version 2015-2016: Reasonably good news.
+Version 2015 or newer Reasonably good news.
 Much of the Microsoft re-engineering of the code had been completed with these versions.
 So the effort required for the upgrade is not as significant as with the systems that preceded these versions.
 However, there is still a fair bit of work required to move the custom code and the report updates to the newer formats now required by the system.
+Innovia will most likely reccomend a database assessment to get a more accurate representation of the state of your current system.
 Innovia may offer a fixed price for this work, provided we completed the most recent upgrade, but this will be case dependent.
-In terms of a general estimate for the cost of an upgrade we are in the range of $90,000-120,000.
+In terms of a general estimate for the cost of an upgrade we are in the range of $120,000-250,000.
 While this is substantially more than for systems that are current, it is substantially less than replacing your system.
 Once your company is on the newest version, future upgrades will fall into the fixed fee category and can be completed for a small fraction of this price.

 Pre-version 2009 RTC (Role Tailored Client).
 These projects are far more extensive.
 While incorporating all of the aspects mentioned in the Version 2009 RTC-2013R2 RTC projects, there is also a major change to the user interface.
 A deeper analysis is Innovia’s recommendation.
 While the Report Tracker and Database assessment can help, for a system of this age, it is a good time to take a more thorough review of your business processes and your business system.
-Innovia conducts Business Process consulting for a fixed price of $3,995 per process and a Planning Engagement to map those processes against the newest version of Microsoft Dynamics Business Central.
+Innovia will send a Customer Success Manager to your business to help guide a company through some initial analysis to determine what approach best suits your situation.
+Innovia can then conduct Business Process consulting for a fixed price of $3,995 per process and a Planning Engagement to map those processes against the newest version of Microsoft Dynamics Business Central.
 The Planning Engagement is also a fixed price that ranges from $29,995-75,000 depending on the level of complexity in your business.
-Innovia will come on-site at no charge for up to two days to help guide a company through some initial analysis to determine what approach best suits your situation.
 Deliverables from our Planning Engagement include a Functional Requirements Document, Fit Gap Analysis (Which identifies areas where the software features do not match your Functional Requirements.
 Followed by a discussion on ways to close these gaps), and Project Plan with Estimated Hours to complete your upgrade project.
 Once the planning is completed, Innovia typically estimates between $150,000-500,000 for this type of project.
 While experience tells us these estimates fit most companies, it is important to note that Innovia has had projects of this age that were very complex where the investment was well over the estimates we provide here.

 Innovia takes our estimates seriously, in our mission statement, we end with On Time – On Budget.
 We recognize that your company needs to plan carefully for any investment.
 Innovia strives to be your trusted partner in this process and we work hard every day to live up to our mission of building lasting partnerships by delivering business solutions that exceed clients’ expectations through teamwork, dedication and innovative thinking.
 This brings us to the next factor that will have an impact on a NAV Upgrade Cost.